What Does Local Currency Do?

 and insurance can make it necessary for someone to charge much higher than the

 standard rate.
-We encourage members to include overhead in the rates
+We encourage members to include overhead in the rates they charge,

-those costs.
 Sometimes this may mean that a member will charge partly in local

 currency and partly in national currency (pounds) to cover overhead.